chinmay-1491/Composite-Analog-System/README.md

 # Composite-Analog-System
-This contains the LTSpice simulation for a fourth semester analog systems course(EE2019) project.
+This contains the LTSpice simulation along with the documentation for a fourth semester analog systems course(EE2019) project.